leezhieng/facebook-comments-deleter/README.md

   <img src="steps/06.png" width="320">
 </p>

-## Difference
+## Difference between snippet.js and snippet_bulk.js

 **snippet.js**

-- This script deletes comments one at a time
+- This script deletes comments one at a time, then repeat the process

 <p align="left">
   <img src="steps/delete_each.png" width="320">